Dyslexia Tools And Resources For Adults

 • Libraries: RNIB, public libraries where a section is dedicated to audiobooks, Calibre Audio library in the UK, and similar ones.

-• ebooks: Ebooks are adorned with speech-to-text technology; also, change in background, text highlighters, etc. serve to the reading comfort.
-Amazon Kindle App, Blio are state-of-the-art electronic reader supports that can help dyslexics become voracious readers and fill themselves up with desired information and knowledge.
+• ebooks: Ebooks are adorned with speech-to-text technology; also, changes in the background, text highlighters, etc. serve to the reading comfort.
+Amazon Kindle App and Blio are state-of-the-art electronic reader supports that can help dyslexics become voracious readers and fill themselves up with desired information and knowledge.

 3. Reading Programs

-• The Davis Program: It is based on self-assessment approach.
-Learners identify their strong areas and capitalize those further to work around weaknesses and improve reading skills
+• The Davis Program: It is based on a self-assessment approach.
+Learners identify their strong areas and capitalize on those further to work around weaknesses and improve reading skills

 4. Computer programs and apps